SeunginLyu/SoftSys-daalloc/reports/update.md

 # daalloc
 Matthew Beaudouin, Seungin Lyu, Adam Novotny

-### Prompt
-1) What is the goal of your project; for example, what do you plan to make, and what should it do?
-Identify a lower bound you are confident you can achieve and a stretch goal that is more ambitious.

-2) What are your learning goals; that is, what do you intend to achieve by working on this project?

-3) What have you done to get started?
-Have you found the resources you need, do you have a plan to find them, or do you need help?
-If you found any resources you think I should add to the list on the class web page, please email them to me.

 ## A dynamically sized array for C.

 For this project, we implemented a dynamically sized vector `shvector`, running on a custom implementation of malloc `shmalloc`.
 To show off the power of these tools we created `shgrep`, an application that runs multiple regexes on a file and outputs the matches in separate lists.